christoph-dt/prometheus-demo/readme.md

 status: {}
 ```

-*We will now adapt this file and add additional configurations step by step*
+*We will now adapt this file and add additional configurations step by step.*

 ### Mount ConfigMap
 As a next step thethe NGINX Config from the ConfigMap above needs to be mounted: